DLR-RM/stable-baselines3/docs/guide/quickstart.rst

 	You can find explanations about the logger output and names in the :ref:`Logger <logger>` section.

-Or just train a model with a one liner if
+Or just train a model with a one line if
-`the environment is registered in Gym <https://github.com/openai/gym/wiki/Environments>`_ and if the policy is registered:
+`the environment is registered in Gymnasium <https://gymnasium.farama.org/tutorials/gymnasium_basics/environment_creation/#registering-envs>`_ and if the policy is registered:

 .. code-block:: python